Back

 Note: This field is required and should always be set to 1.

-And finally, the request comes to DSP1, which responded with a bid response.
+• The request comes to DSP1 which responded with a bid response.

-The final supply chain object will look like:
+The final supply chain object will look like this:

 "nodes": [